 Education and Qualifications

-Depending on the employer and job vacancy, it is often better to separate your education and qualifications rather than in your Personal Details for emphasis and should be put at the top of your CV
+Depending on the employer and job vacancy, it is often better to separate your education and qualifications rather than in your Personal Details for emphasis and should be put at the top of your resume

 When writing your experience, make sure to not only point out what you have done but also what you have achieved and gained from that experience.
 Using numbers and statistics would be an added extra in getting your potential employer’s attention as they add value.

 Corinne Mills, a managing director of Personal Career Management has given tips on how to make your resume short but as effective as possible such as1:

 - Simple format and font – two pages of A4 with active language is recommended and keep it concise and direct without any waffling.
 This would help your employer read your resume without any difficulty as a resume is another way for potential employers to tick the boxes for the requirements and allows you a better chance of getting an interview

 - Tailor to specific job – have your resume relevant to the job application instead of sending the same generic resume to broaden your chances and stand out by selecting key skills that relate to the job description

 - Include key information – personal details such as name, address, phone number, email address and any professional social media should be put in your mini profile and clear